Review Map Custom Settings

 Once Maps is installed on a repository, Review Maps will be automatically generated for every pull request made to the repository.
 There is also an “Install Review Maps” button on the /maps page to get you up and running.

-Review Map Settings
+In-App Review Map Settings

 Gif of accessing the Review Map settings